-Note: If the TC In is SDI RP188, HDMI, or LTC, the TC Type selection does not apply.
-TC Type only applies to the TC Value or the Time of Day value generated by Ki Pro Mini.
+NOTE: If the TC In is SDI RP188, LTC, or RS422, the TC Type selection does not apply.
+TC Type only applies to the TC Value or the Time of Day value generated by Ki Pro Rack.
+These are the available options:8.3 ARM RECORDING